 It is also essential to avoid running or screaming, as this can trigger the dog’s prey drive and increase the risk of an attack.
 Remember always to respect a dog’s space and boundaries, and never approach or touch an unfamiliar dog without permission from its owner.
 By following these precautions, you can help prevent potential dog attacks and ensure the safety of yourself and those around you.

-- Change in Nutritional Needs – As a dog ages, its food requirement decreases.
+- Change in Nutritional Needs: As a dog ages, its food bowl requirement decreases.

-- Change in Body Weight – As dog ages, the dog starts to lose weight.
+- Change in Body Weight: As the dog ages, the dog starts to lose weight.

-- Change in Temperament – Dogs usually become timider or less friendly as they age.
+- Change in Temperament: Dogs usually become smarter or less friendly as they age.
 Also, a dog might become less active or playful as he ages.

-- Tendency to Sleep More – When ageing, your dog might sleep more than usual.
+- Tendency to Sleep More: Your dog might sleep more than usual when ageing.

 It is best to schedule an appointment with your veterinarian as soon as you notice any changes in your dog.